Ujjalt/ujjaltimshina/_pages/about.md

 ---

 Beyond mathematical research, I am deeply committed to teaching, outreach, and academic communication.
 I have worked as a teaching assistant at IIIT Delhi and served as a guest lecturer at Sikkim Global Technical University.
-I also actively participate in mathematics Olympiad training camps, workshops, and student mentoring activities.
+I also love to actively participate in mathematics Olympiad training camps, workshops, and student mentoring activities.

 I am the author of *Beyond Answers: Beauty of Mathematical Questions*, a book reflecting my passion for inquiry-based learning in mathematics.
 It is available on
  [Amazon](https://www.amazon.in/Beyond-Answers-Mathematical-Questions-Thought-ebook/dp/B0CTRY5HRB) and [Notion Press](https://notionpress.com/in/read/beyond-answers-the-beauty-of-mathematical-questions/).